Dean Horridge 0:00

 Yeah, exactly.
-So I came up with some values which actually still remain today, and I tried not to employ people who didn’t portray those values.
+So I came up with some values which remain today, and I tried not to employ people who didn’t portray those values.
 And they’re values like professionalism, being able to be a role model, and have fun.
 The most important thing is the staff have to have fun themselves.
-If you’re laughing and running around like an absolute fool, the kids love it and they’ll do the same.
-And you have to be professional, you have to lead a healthy lifestyle.
+If you’re laughing and running around like an absolute fool, the kids love it, and they’ll do the same.
+And you have to be professional; you have to lead a healthy lifestyle.
 Most importantly, people have to trust you.
-You get one chance with children, if they don’t trust you you’ve lost them.
+You get one chance with children, and if they don’t trust you, you’ve lost them.
 But that comes in many aspects because you also have the parents.
-Don’t forget, in this sector somebody goes online and books a child, which is the most precious thing in the world as far as I’m concerned as well as with many parents, and they leave them with a complete stranger.
-Sometimes, for full day care.
+Don’t forget, in this sector somebody goes online and books a child, which is the most precious thing in the world as far as I’m concerned as well as many parents, and they leave them with a complete stranger.
+Sometimes, for full daycare.
 And that’s sometimes overlooked, the trust that parents have to put into our sector and our staff that we employ to deliver childcare, sports, or other services to these children.
 It can’t be underestimated.
 You’re leaving your precious gem with somebody, you actually have no idea what they’re going to do.

 James Moore 20:47

-I suppose two questions on the back of that, so 29 years of running the business day to day, but did you have any kind of recurring challenges?
-It’ll probably be staff I guess, but maybe something else that’s always came up?
+I suppose two questions on the back of that, so 29 years of running the business day-to-day, but did you have any recurring challenges?
+It’ll probably be staff, I guess, but maybe something else that’s always coming up?
 And how did you deal with those as you grew?